kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/README.md

 or "requirements.txt")
 5. See [Keybindings and completion](#Keybindings-and-completion) for mapping useful functions and enabling omnifunc completion

+## Built-in commands

-6. Try `:LspInfo` to see the status of active and configured language servers.
+* `:LspInfo` shows the status of active and configured language servers.

+The following support tab-completion for all arguments:

+* `:LspStart <config_name>` Start the requested server name.
+Will only succesfully start if the command detects a root directory matching the current config.
+Pass `autostart = false` to your `.setup{}` call for a language server if you would like to launch clients solely with this command.
+Defaults to all servers matching current buffer filetype.
+* `:LspStop <client_id>` Defaults to stopping all buffer clients.
+* `:LspRestart <client_id>` Defaults to restarting all buffer clients.

 ## Usage